amengelkamp/landingpage/README.md

 # landingpage

-This will be my first HTML/CSS based Landingpage :)
+This will be my first HTML/CSS based Landingpage - based on requirements from the Odin Project.